guettli/python-custom-strings/README.md

 Nevertheless it makes no sense to type `myvar=mvar` again and again, just to make IDEs/linters happy.

+# Concerns

+"Custom strings will downgrade Python to the level of PHP".

+I think: "Relax".
+If you don't like it, then just don't use it.

 # Background

 If you use the html-fragments-over-the-wire approach to web development (for example with [htmx](//htmx.org)),